Trump admin slaps solar, wind operators with retroactive rent bills

 The industry likes to site its projects on federal lands, particularly near large Western population centers such as Southern California, because they offer ample undeveloped space.

-Other owners of wind and solar projects on BLM lands include NextEra Energy Inc (NEE.N), NRG Energy Inc (NRG.N), Clearway Energy Inc (CWENa.N) and Southern Co (SO.N).
+Other owners of wind and solar projects on BLM lands include NextEra Energy Inc, NRG Energy Inc, Clearway Energy Inc and Southern Co.

 Officials from NRG, Clearway and Southern declined to comment and NextEra did not reply to requests for comment.